animate1978/MB-Lab-docs/docs/expression_editor.rst

 It allows you, to make your own base expressions (like ears down, brow up, and so on) or change the existing ones.

-The files are under \data\expressions_morphs and the files work exactly like other morphs, each expression is a list of vectors that modify the location of vertices.
+The files are under **"/data/expressions_morphs"** and the files work exactly like other morphs, each expression is a list of vectors that modify the location of vertices.

 The way the files are handled are equal, except that there are mechanisms to separate in the engine the vectors for morphs and for expressions.

-what are the differences?
+What are the differences?

-Each expression has the same kind of name, starts with "Expressions_" then the body part, then the movement itself, and if it is for max movement or for min.
+Each expression has the same kind of name, starts with **"Expressions_"** then the body part, then the movement itself, and if it is for max movement or for min.

-Base expressions can have _max values, or min/max, but not only _min.
+Base expressions can have **_max values**, or **min/max**, but not only **_min**.

 **IMPORTANT**